Orange County Jul 28, 2026

 A plain-English pass over the official record, trimmed for the things most worth tracking.

-Main signal: The Orange County School Board has scheduled a mandatory Public Hearing on July 28, 2026, to deliberate and finalize the district’s proposed budget for the upcoming academic year.
+Main signal: Orange County Public Schools will hold a mandatory Public Hearing on July 28, 2026, to discuss and finalize the upcoming district budget for the 2026-2027 academic school year.

 Interpretation